jikurata/events/README.md

   -  priority {String}: (Default: 'last') Setting this property to 'first' will add the listener to the front of the queue.
 ## Version Log
 ---
+**v3.0.1**
+- Emitting an event now passes any errors that occur its listeners down its promise chain

 **v3.0.0**
 - Implemented support for asynchronous EventListeners
 - Emitting an event now returns a promise that resolves after all listeners have finished